 By Roy Burner (Minister of the Gospel)

-Consumption on the rise is easily detected as many are breathing in vulgarity, profanity, and nudity; along with political disunity, racism, and other areas of consumption.
+Consumption on the rise is easily detected as many are ushering in vulgarity, profanity, and nudity; along with political disunity, racism, and other areas of consumption.
 There is a weakness in the government, and churches, to countermand the brevity of it all.
-(Comment)

-In many once godly nations there were great spiritual revivals; a leaning on the Lord for guidance in troublesome times, being unified rather than divided, and prospering with God's blessings showering upon them.
-But then becoming comfortable; forsaking the house of God, as in the days of the prophet Haggai in which the people needed a reminder to "Consider your Ways" (Haggai 1:5-7)!
+In many once godly nations there were great spiritual revivals; a leaning on the Lord for guidance in troublesome times, being unified rather than divided, and prospering with God's blessings showered upon them.
+But then came a need, as in the days of the prophet Haggai, in which the people were reminded:

 Prospers times often brings neglect towards the God of creation.
 Abraham Lincoln stated: We have been the recipients of the choicest bounties of heaven; we have been preserved these many years in peace and prosperity; we have grown in numbers, wealth, and power as no other nation has ever grown.
 But we have forgotten God!

 There is an endeavor to "Make America Great Again" but it will never be truly great as long as there is the killing of the unborn; the open flaunting of homosexuality, same-sex marriage, transgender movement which questions one's God-given identity, and other ungodly ways condemned in God's Word!

 Consumption on the rise can be a progressive wasting away, a conspicuous consumption, with continued exposure searing one's conscience.
-Scripture reveals: Now the Spirit (or the Spirit of God) speaks expressly, that in the latter days some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils; speaking lies in hypocrisy; having their conscience seared with a hot iron (1 Timothy 4:1-2).
+Scripture reveals: Now the Spirit (or the Spirit of God) speaks expressly, that in the latter days some shall depart from the faith, giving heed to seducing (or deceiving) spirits, and doctrines of devils; speaking lies in hypocrisy; having their conscience seared with a hot iron (1 Timothy 4:1-2).